 However, I would like to talk about two of my personal favourite stories from Japan.
 Stories that I would love to share with you all.
 The first one is extremely close to me as it is about a loyal dog’s tale and how the dog waited for its master to return.
 Japanese have paid their respect and love to this dog by constructing a statue just outside of the Tokyo train station.
 The other one is mostly about all the interesting facts and things that I learned about Japan.

 I had cried very emotionally when I had watched the movie ‘Hachi: A Dog’s tale‘.
-If I remember correctly, it was my mother, my cousin Veena and I who had watched this movie together, we had all cried in fact.
+If I remember correctly, it was my mother, my cousin and I who had watched this movie together, and we all had cried in fact.
 I still feel and have the same emotional feeling even when I think about this beautiful dog now.

 The movie ‘Hachi: a Dog’s tale’ was released in the year 2009 and the role of the owner was played by Richard Gere.
 It was a true story of the love between a human and his dog.
 The dog that was known for its loyalty.

-In remembrance of this loyal dog, there is a sculpture of Hachik?, just outside the Shibuya station and the exit is also known as Hachik? exit (exit #8).
+In remembrance of this loyal dog, there is a sculpture of Hachiko, just outside the Shibuya station and the exit is also known as Hachiko exit (exit #8).

-When I planned to visit Tokyo, I had to go see the sculpture of ‘Hachik?’.
-Visiting and looking at the sculpture of ‘Hachik?’ was very close to my heart.
+When I planned to visit Tokyo, I had to go see the sculpture of ‘Hachiko’.
+Visiting and looking at the sculpture of ‘Hachiko’ was very close to my heart.
 Call me emotional, but I was dumbstruck and overwhelmed.
-I do not have the words to describe what I felt looking at the sculpture of this amazing creature, which I always wanted to see from the time I had watched this movie.
-To make it even more adoring, there was a cute cuddly cat sitting at the paws of ‘Hachik?’.
+I do not have the words to describe what I felt, just by looking at the sculpture of this amazing creature, which I always wanted to see from the time I had watched this movie.
+To make it even more adoring, there was a cute cuddly cat sitting at the paws of ‘Hachiko’.

-I am very glad to have seen ‘Hachik?’ and ticked off my bucket list item.
+I am very glad to have seen ‘Hachiko’ and ticked off my bucket list item.
 I would definitely recommend each and every dog lover to

 - Watch the movie and